This is the first post in this blog. Thanks to those of you who are reading along from the very start!

 Quickly I noticed that there was basically only O.N.E. kind of job for foreigners who cannot speak Japanese fluently: English teacher.

-Theoretically there are other kind of jobs, too, but let’s skip that for now.
+(Theoretically, there are other kinds of jobs, too, but let’s skip that for now.)

 The good thing is that Japan really needs English teachers, so there are enough jobs out there.